Damjana Bratuž: Education

-After the war Damjana attended the Slovenian Classical Lyceum in 1945–46, where she completed her final exams in 1946.
-At the same time she studied at the Conservatorio di Musica “Giuseppe Tartini” in Trieste, graduating in piano in 1947.
+After the war Bratuž attended the Slovenian Classical Lyceum in 1945–46, where she completed her final exams in 1946.
+At the same time she studied at the Conservatorio di Musica "Giuseppe Tartini" in Trieste, where her piano professor was Dario de Rosa of the Trio di Trieste, graduating in piano in 1947.
 At the same conservatory she completed a specialist examination in composition in 1952.
 After graduation, in 1949–50 she pursued professional development at the Internationale Sommerakademie, Mozarteum, in Salzburg.
 Between 1949 and 1953 she also studied in Trieste with private teachers of piano and composition.

-In 1954 and 1955 she continued at the Conservatoire National de Musique and the École Normale de Musique in Paris, where her teacher was the renowned Nadia Boulanger.
+In 1954 and 1955 she continued at the Conservatoire National de Musique and the École Normale de Musique de Paris in Paris, where her teachers included the renowned composition professor Nadia Boulanger and the legendary pianist Alfred Cortot.
+At first meeting, Cortot requested that she play a Mozart sonata, which he regarded as the ultimate test of musicianship, and he complimented her performance for its intelligence and sensitivity.

 Between 1946 and 1950 she taught piano at the Glasbena matica in Gorizia.
 From 1950 to 1954 and from 1955 to 1957 she was employed as a piano teacher at the Glasbena matica in Trieste.

 After receiving a Fulbright scholarship in 1958, she moved to the United States.
-In 1959 she earned a master’s degree in piano at the St. Louis Institute of Music in Missouri.
-That same year she undertook additional studies at Michigan State University, Interlochen, Michigan, in the undergraduate program Radio and Television—Writing and Production.
+In 1959 she earned a master’s degree in piano at the St. Louis Institute of Music in Missouri, where her piano professor was Leo Sirota.
+That same year she also studied at Michigan State University in Interlochen, Michigan, in the undergraduate program Radio and Television—Writing and Production.

 After a successful piano audition in 1959 at Indiana University, she enrolled in doctoral studies at the Indiana University School of Music in Bloomington, Indiana.
 She received an international research fellowship for 1962–63 from the American Association of University Women Educational Foundation in Washington.
-Damjana completed her doctorate in 1967 and became the first woman at the Indiana University School of Music to earn the Doctor of Music degree in piano literature and performance.
+Bratuž completed her doctorate in 1967 under the tutelage of György Sebők and became the first woman at the Indiana University School of Music to earn a doctorate of music (DM) in piano literature and performance.